openstack/storlets/doc/source/usecases/usecase_secondary_storage.rst

 as 'in place' data aggregators.

-Below are more concrete use cases that fall under the definition of efficient queriable secondary storage data.
+Below are more concrete use cases that fall under the definition of efficient queryable secondary storage data.

 Pushing down SQL filtering from Spark
 -------------------------------------